 Credits: 3

-This course is an introduction to the history of visual arts and design from the earliest evidence to the fourteenth century.
+This course introduces the history of visual arts and design from the earliest evidence to the fourteenth century.
 The concentration will be on the history of art in the Near East and Europe: Western Art.
-Since there has been contact between these areas and the Indian sub-continent and the Far East, and since these have been influences on the later history of Western Art, the art of Asian cultures during this period will also be briefly considered.
+Since there has been contact between these areas, the Indian sub-continent and the Far East, and these areas have influenced the later history of Western Art, the art of Asian cultures during this period will also be briefly considered.

 • INTRODUCTION TO EARTH SCIENCES: GEOLOGY & GEOMORPHOLOGY